FXZFun/bibordle/README.md

 The Bible Wordle

-Play the wordle with Bible words!
-Play with either EHV or KJV translations of the Bible.
+Guess a random word from the Bible in six tries or less